-&lt;sup>1See Goyal [2007], Jackson [2008] and Vega-Redondo [2007] for overviews of this work.
+1See Goyal [2007], Jackson [2008] and Vega-Redondo [2007] for overviews of this work.

-&lt;sup>2In a special report, the Economist magazine asserts that "social-networking sites [...] have made people's personal relationships more visible and quantifiable than ever before" ("A world of connections," The Economist, January 28, 2010).
+2In a special report, the Economist magazine asserts that "social-networking sites [...] have made people's personal relationships more visible and quantifiable than ever before" ("A world of connections," The Economist, January 28, 2010).

-$^{3}$ The degree of a node is the number of its direct connections.
+3The degree of a node is the number of its direct connections.
 The degree distribution in a network tells us the number of nodes with different degrees.
 For formal definitions refer to section 2.

-&lt;sup>4See Galeotti et al. [2010] for a study of the relationship between network degree distributions and strategic behavior, and Vega-Redondo [2007] for an exposition of the literature which relates a variety of dynamic processes in networks to the underlying degree distribution.
+4See Galeotti et al. [2010] for a study of the relationship between network degree distributions and strategic behavior, and Vega-Redondo [2007] for an exposition of the literature which relates a variety of dynamic processes in networks to the underlying degree distribution.

-$^{5}$ We decided to allocate one minute for most experiments after obtaining feedback from a pilot.
+5We decided to allocate one minute in most cases after obtaining feedback from a pilot.